microsoft/azure-pipelines-tasks/Tasks/DeployAzureResourceGroup/README.md

  - **Note** that this tasks creates or updates a resource group using [resource manager](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial/) APIs.
 Actions like starting, stopping, restarting, or deleting resource groups only work on VMs that have been created using the [resource manager](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial/) APIs.
 These tasks do not work with the VMs that have been created using the [classic](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial-classic-portal/) APIs, e.g. in the [old Azure](https://manage,windowsazure.com/) portal.

- - If you are using 'Azure' endpoint type with Certificate based authentication or 'Azure Resource Manager' endpoint, The task automatically filters appropriate fields viz.
+ - If you are using 'Azure' endpoint type with Certificate based authentication or 'Azure Resource Manager' endpoint, the task automatically filters appropriate fields viz.
 Cloud Service/Resource Groups respectively & its Virtual Machines.
 'Azure' endpoint with Credentials based authentication doesn't filter the Resource Group/Cloud Service, and Virtual Machine fields yet.

 For Azure MSDN accounts, one can either use a [Service Principal](http://go.microsoft.com/fwlink/?LinkID=623000&clcid=0x409) or a work account.
 It's easy to create a work account as shown below: